 ANTARCTICA: The next phase of the Antarctic Infrastructure Modernisation programme (AIMP) is set to begin with a six-month construction season at Rothera Research Station for British Antarctic Survey (BAS).
-The station is the UKs largest Antarctic research and operations hub that supports leading researchers in frontier science in the region.
+The station is the UKs largest Antarctic research and operations hub that supports leading researchers in frontier science, and environmental sustainability, in the region.

 The programme is part of a long-term Government investment to modernise research facilities in the Polar Regions.
 It will enable the UK to continue to deliver cutting-edge climate, biodiversity and ocean research and innovation in Antarctica and ensure the future of polar science.
 The programme is delivered in partnership with BAM, Ramboll and Sweco.
 The collaborative approach with the partners and their extended supply chains is critical to the success of delivering projects in the world’s harshest environment.